-There was a recent statistic from the AFL-CIO that said that, “If OSHA, with their current staff of investigators in the New York area were to visit every active construction site, just one time, not in response to an incident, just one time, it take them 107 years.”
-Certainly, the Labor Law is necessarily.
+There was a recent statistic from the AFL-CIO that said that “If OSHA, with their current staff of investigators in the New York area, were to visit every active construction site, just one time, not in response to an incident, just one time, it takes them 107 years.”
+Certainly, the Labor Law is necessary.
 It works, and we need to place a paramount on keeping our workers safe.

 Bill: Just a quick note about OSHA, what a lot of people don’t realize, I know it’s very, very popular to attack any organization that has anything to do with the federal government these days.
 OSHA, since it’s inception in 1970 has cut the number of worker deaths in half.
 In half.
 That’s a 50% cut in worker fatalities.
 To me, that’s a successful government agency.

 Andrew: Absolutely, and while we applaud OSHA, we should similarly applaud Labor Law 240 because that also has made people safe and it’s mandated that contractors make sure their workers are safe.
 How it does it is it makes them financially responsible because if profits are what drives them, this is going to cut into their profits if they don’t make sure that the minimum safeguards are available to their workers.

 Bill: Okay, well, Andrew, in the little bit of time that we have left, God forbid, somebody does get hurt on the job and needs to reach out to you to get some decent representation, where can they reach you?